enzonotario/vitepress-openapi/docs/composables/useSidebar.md

 ## Playground usage

-`OAPlaygroundSidebar` uses the same generators when no custom sidebar is configured.
-In playground pages, use `linkPrefix: '#'` so items navigate by `operationId` hash.
+In playground pages, use hash links so items navigate by `operationId` (for example `linkPrefix: '/api/playground#'`).

-See [Playground Page — Sidebar](/pages/playground#sidebar) for `playgroundSidebar` theme config, VitePress integration, and live examples.
+See [Playground Page — Sidebar](/pages/playground#sidebar) for VitePress integration and live examples.